ISISNeutronMuon/quickBayes/paper/paper.md

 I would like to thank Jari Fowkes for his helpful comments and insights.
 Thank you to the main tester of the package Spencer Howells.
-I would also like to thank the reviewers for `qucikBayes`; Martyn Gigg, Silke Schomann, Robert Applin and Jess Farmer.
+I would also like to thank the reviewers for `quickBayes`; Martyn Gigg, Silke Schomann, Robert Applin and Jess Farmer.

 # References